talefe/notes/README.md

 * All links should be reference and not inline.
 If you need examples, use this README as a template. (this makes it easier to change them later).

 	> if you're trying to link to files in the resources folder, just wrap the path in <> to convert it to a link

 * Use headers appropriately, don't abuse them.
 Headers lives matter.
 No, but seriously, we usually use level 2 to identify slide number, and lower levels where appropriate.
 Using headers appropriately will make it easier to navigate through your doc file later.

-* Docs should be written in the 3rd person (we/us), as that's how we should talk when giving a lecture.
+* Docs should be written using we/us instead of I/me/you, as that's how we should talk when giving a lecture.
+It's also a good idea to reference things that cadets have learned previously.

 * In order to enforce some styling, a `.prettierrc` file is included in this repository, please make sure to format all your files making proper use of it. (**this is still subject to change**)